 - Transmission losses: The calculation engines use static marginal loss factors to approximate transmission losses in the scheduling and dispatch of generation facilities, dispatchable loads and boundary entities.
 Static marginal loss factors are calculated on a yearly basis for the upcoming year; - Daily dispatch order for variable generators: The IESO determines a random daily dispatch order for variable generation resources that the real-time calculation engine uses to tie-break when two or more variable generators have the same offer price; - Load Distribution Factors: LDFs are a set of values that define what percentage of the demand forecast the calculation engines should assign to each non-dispatchable load (NDL) in the network model.
-The DACE and pre-dispatch calculation engines currently use hourly LDFs that are based on the load patterns from the same day in previous weeks; - Shadow prices: The network model includes a list of resources where shadow prices are calculated and published.
+The DACE and predispatch calculation engines currently use hourly LDFs that are based on the load patterns from the same day in previous weeks;

+- Shadow prices: The network model includes a list of resources where shadow prices are calculated and published.
 The only resources excluded from this list are those registered as non-dispatchable loads.
-The list changes when any resource other than a non-dispatchable load is registered or de-registered with the IESO; and

-• Assignment of virtual HDR resources: The network model assigns a virtual HDR resource to a single bus in each of the IESO's ten electrical zones.
+The list changes when any resource other than a non-dispatchable load is registered or deregistered with the IESO; and - Assignment of virtual and physical HDR resources: The network model assigns a virtual HDR resource to a single bus in each of the IESO's ten electrical zones.
 This bus allows registered market participants to submit dispatch data for virtual HDR resources.
+For physical HDR resources, the network model assigns a resource at the physical location of the nondisaptchable load associated with the physical hourly demand response capacity obligation.